takaakikishida/takaakikishida/README.md

 ### About me:
-- R and GIS nerd, passionate about causal inference
+- R and GIS nerd, passionate about causal inference and geospatial analysis
 - Interested in Development and Environmental Economics
 - I am a second-year MSc student in Economics at HEC Lausanne, University of Lausanne

+### Featured works:
+- Coming soon...!

 <!--
 **TakaakiKishida/TakaakiKishida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.